-Quite naturally, the international cooperation of the FMA Liechtenstein is strongly influenced by Liechtenstein's membership in the EEA and is also closely involved in the European supervisory structure.
-The FMA Liechtenstein has observer status in all three European financial supervisory authorities: the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA), and the European Securities and Markets Authority (ESMA).
+Of course, the international cooperation of the FMA is strongly influenced by Liechtenstein's membership in the EEA and Liechtenstein is also closely involved in the European supervisory structure.
+The FMA has observer status in all three European financial supervisory authorities: the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA), and the European Securities and Markets Authority (ESMA).
 The FMA is also a member of the most important global supervisory bodies.
-These include the International Organisation of Securities Commissions (IOSCO), the International Association of Insurance Supervisors (IAIS) and the International Organisation of Occupational Pensions Supervisors (IOPS).
+These include the International Organisation of Securities Commissions (IOSCO), the International Association of Insurance Supervisors (IAIS), and the International Organisation of Occupational Pensions Supervisors (IOPS).

-10. How is the solvency of insurers (and reinsurers where relevant) supervised?
+11. How is the solvency of insurers (and reinsurers where relevant) supervised?

-Apart from the fact that Solvency Capital Requirements are already a major topic within the licencing process (see above), insurance undertakings need the necessary eligible own funds to cover the Solvency Capital Requirement according to Article 42 VersAG.
+Apart from the fact that the Solvency Capital Requirements are already a major topic within the licensing process (see above), insurance undertakings need the necessary eligible own funds to cover the Solvency Capital Requirement according to Article 42 VersAG.
 As a matter of course, European legal provisions must be observed.
-So, one of the main responsibilities of the FMA as the insurance supervision authority is to supervise all business activities of insurance undertakings (Article 177 VersAG), which includes especially monitoring their solvency.
+So, one of the main responsibilities of the FMA as an insurance supervision authority is to supervise all business activities of insurance undertakings (Article 177 VersAG), which includes in particular the monitoring of their solvency.